John Paget Figg-Hoblyn: Inheritance dispute

-John Figg-Hoblyn came to public attention in 1994, when the BBC broadcast a documentary about him.
+Figg-Hoblyn came to public attention in 1994, when the BBC broadcast a documentary about him.
 In 1965 his father had bequeathed him a 1000-acre estate and the ruins of a manor house, Fir Hill Manor, in Cornwall, England.
-According to the Official Solicitor, John failed to take up the inheritance.
+According to the Official Solicitor, he failed to take up the inheritance.
 The Official Solicitor was appointed in 1972 to manage the estate for John Figg-Hoblyn in the 1970s when they lost contact with him.

 The BBC documentary discovered Figg-Hoblyn was living in a caravan park in California, United States, where he and his sister, Peggy, were following a low-key lifestyle trading in organic produce.
 The BBC subsequently lost contact with him.

-In 2007 the next-in-line to inherit the estate as the eldest male, John Westropp Figg-Hoblyn, put out a call to find John Paget Figg-Hoblyn before the inheritance which included Fir Hill Manor was lost.
+In 2007, the next-in-line to inherit the estate as the eldest male, John Westropp Figg-Hoblyn, put out a call to find John Paget Figg-Hoblyn before the inheritance which included Fir Hill Manor was lost.

 John Paget Figg-Hoblyn died in a nursing home on 12 June 2011 at the age of 85.

 Academic career

-Figg-Hoblyn was educated at Stanford University, California, United States.< His doctorate dissertation in entomology was titled Morphology of the Head and Foregut of Neomachilis Halophilus which was published in 1977 by the Dept. of Biological Sciences.
+Figg-Hoblyn was educated at Stanford University, California, United States.
 In 1953, he described a unique species of jewel beetle that he had discovered, which was given the name Acmaeodera nanbrownae.
 This name is now classified as a junior synonym for Acmaeodera vanduzeei.
 Dr. Figg-Hoblyn used to have a lab at Stanford University, and taught at San Jose State University.